EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
 All the endpoints in the group agree on the same COSE AEAD algorithm.
 In addition to what is defined in Section 3 of {{I-D.ietf-core-object-security}}, the Common Context includes the following information.

    * Group Identifier (Gid).
 Variable length byte string identifying the Security Context and used as Master Salt parameter in the derivation of keying material.
 The Gid is used together with the multicast IP address of the group to retrieve the Security Context, upon receiving a secure multicast request message (see {{ssec-verify-request}}).
 The Gid associated to a multicast group is determined by the responsible Group Manager.
 The choice of the Gid for a given group's Security Context is application specific.
 However, a Gid MUST be random as well as long enough, in order to achieve a negligible probability of collisions between Group Identifiers from different Group Managers.
 It is the role of the application to specify how to handle possible collisions.
-An example of a specific formatting of the Gid that would follow this specification is given in {{gid-ex}}.
+An example of specific formatting of the Group Identifier that would follow this specification is given in {{gid-ex}}.

    * Counter signature algorithm.
-Value stored as new additional field that identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
+Value identifying the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Security Context is established.
 All the endpoints in the group agree on the same counter signature algorithm.
 The Group Manager MUST define a list of supported signature algorithms as part of the group communication policy.
 Such a list MUST include the EdDSA signature algorithm ed25519 {{RFC8032}}.

 2. one Sender Context, unless the endpoint is configured exclusively as pure listener.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
 In practice, the sender endpoint shares the same symmetric keying material stored in the Sender Context with all the recipient endpoints receiving its outgoing OSCORE messages.
 The Sender ID in the Sender Context coincides with the Endpoint ID received upon joining the group.
 It is responsibility of the Group Manager to assign Endpoint IDs to new joining endpoints in such a way that uniquess is ensured within the multicast group.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's public-private key pair.